About Me

 Blogs

 I keep a blog about software development practices and technologies.
 I wrote regularly for around a year about software development topics on the StickyMinds.com blogs.
-Here are some of the more popular entries:
+Here are some selected entries:

 Code